Judge rejects effort by Trump to toss Jan. 6 lawsuits

 The lawsuits, filed by Rep. Eric Swalwell, D-Calif., officers James Blassingame and Sidney Hemby and initially by Rep. Bennie Thompson, D-Miss., argued that Trump, Trump Jr., Giuliani and Brooks made “false and incendiary allegations of fraud and theft, and in direct response to the Defendant’s express calls for violence at the rally, a violent mob attacked the U.S. Capitol.”

-Thompson later dropped out of the lawsuit when he was named to lead the Select Committee investigating the Jan.
+Thompson later dropped out of the lawsuit when he was named to lead the House committee investigating the Jan.
 6 insurrection.
 The NAACP continued in his stead.

+Lawyer Joseph Sellers, who is representing Swalwell, said the ruling was “a major victory for the rule of law, and demonstrates just how important the courts are for ensuring accountability.”

 They have all denied the allegations.